A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: INTRODUCTION

-A standard approach to alleviate congestion in a transportation system has been the management of demand size due to the shortage of space availability and scarce economic resources.
-Such an approach focuses primarily on intelligent and scalable traffic routing, in which the objective is to optimize the routing decisions in a transportation network \cite{Silva2013}.
-Game theory has been one of the standard tools that can help us investigate the impact of selfish routing on efficiency and congestion \cite{Marden2015} and assign travelers routes to minimize travel time under a NE \cite{Brown2017,chremos2020MobilityMarket,chremos2021MobilityGame,Chremos2020SocialDilemma,chremos2020SharedMobility}.
-An important and key theoretical approach in alleviating congestion is \emph{routing/congestion games} \cite{Rosenthal1973,Rosen1965}, which are a generalization of the standard resource-sharing game of an arbitrary number of resources in a network with a number of travelers.
+In general, one of the standard approaches to alleviate congestion in a transportation system has been managing the travel demand and supply while also taking into consideration the scarce resources.
+Such approaches focus primarily on traffic routing, which aims to optimize the routing decisions in a transportation network \cite{Silva2013}.
+Another approach is game theory that allows us to investigate the impact of selfish routing on efficiency and congestion \cite{Marden2015} and assign travelers routes to minimize travel time under a Nash Equilibrium (NE) \cite{Brown2017,chremos2020MobilityMarket,chremos2021MobilityGame,Chremos2020SocialDilemma,chremos2020SharedMobility}.
+A fundamental theoretical approach in alleviating congestion is \emph{routing/congestion games} \cite{Rosenthal1973,Rosen1965}, which are a generalization of the standard resource-sharing game of an arbitrary number of resources in a network.

-For our purposes, we study a prospect-theoretic game-theoretic modeling framework that combines an atomic splittable routing game with prospect theory to study travel behavior in mobility systems.
-We consider a finite set of travelers in a transportation network with a unique origin-destination pair.
-Under prospect theory with Prelec's probability weighting function and a S-shaped value function, we can model how travelers might perceive traffic uncertainties and how they may perceive their travel gains and losses.
-However, prospect theory introduces rather formidable mathematical intractabilities.
-Thus, to address this issue, we propose an approximation smooth function that successfully estimates how travelers perceive gains/losses and the estimation of probabilities in travel time costs.
-Part of our focus in this paper is to establish the fitness of our proposed approximation function and also to prove the existence of at least one Nash Equilibrium (NE) in pure strategies.